DrueStaples08/collatz-conjecture/README.md

-# View cc_demo.pynb for demonstration on how to run class.
-It's three steps:
+# View cc_demo.pynb for demonstration on how to run class:

 ### 1.) pip install matplotlib if you don't already have it
 ### 2.) git clone this repo